Kaccana-Bhikkhu/qs-archive/documentation/aboutSources/08_Status.md

 # Status

-## New in the June 2025 release:
+## New in the July 2025 release:
-- Redesigned home page including daily featured excerpts.
+ - Auto complete menu drops down from the floating search bar.
-- Floating search bar available on all pages; press '/' to bring up the search bar anywhere on the page.
+ - Illustrate many pages with icons.
-- Improved support for devices with small screens.
+ - More material added to the [2016 Winter Retreat](event:WR2016).

 ## Content
 This release contains $!len(gDatabase["excerpts"])!$ excerpts from $!len(gDatabase["event"])!$ events, comprising over 150 hours of audio.
 Ajahn Kaccāna typically transcribes audio by hand and later types these transcriptions into the computer.
 As of this release there are 475 transcribed pages, of which 400 have been entered into the Archive.
 The detailed status of transcription is as follows: